sourcegraph/srclib/docs/sources/creatingtoolchain/formatter.md

 #### Union Types

-Union types can occur for dynamic languages such as Javascript and Python, where type inference may be able to narrow down the type of a variable to two or three possibilities.
+Union types can occur for dynamic languages such as JavaScript and Python, where type inference may be able to narrow down the type of a variable to two or three possibilities.
 This should be specified through the array format, where each type is an element in an array.